bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 > He held the K five times.

 ### and 1, dub
-When a basketball shooter is fouled on the play and gets to take 1 extra free throw.
+When a basketball shooter is fouled on the play but makes the shot, and gets to take 1 extra free throw.

 No, it's a way of describing a doubleton.
 King and one, Jack and one, etc.